geeksLabTech/resource-monitor-scanner/README.md

 `pip install -r requirements.txt`

 # Running
-running the script will log the stats to a csv, if time is not passed it will take 300s (5 min) as default recording duration
+running the script will log the stats to a csv, if time is not passed it will take 300s (5 min) as default recording duration, if called with negative duration it will be recording data until forced to stop (Ctrl+C)

 `python main.py <time>`